datadryad/dryad-app/app/views/layouts/_about.html.md

 <li><a href="#publisher">Learn more about Publisher Membership</a></li>
 </ul>

-<h3>Why Join Dryad?<a name="why-join"></a></h3>
+<h3>Why join Dryad?<a name="why-join"></a></h3>

 <p>Be part of a non-profit, shared community working together to promote data publishing, curation, and preservation.
 Our community is open to a full spectrum of stakeholder organizations such as journals, learned societies, publishers, research institutions, and academic libraries.
-Since each stakeholder community comes to Dryad for different approaches, we have created distinct Membership opportunities to best support these efforts.<p>
+Since each stakeholder community comes to Dryad for different approaches, we have created distinct membership opportunities to best support these efforts.<p>

 <p>All members of the Dryad community benefit by sustaining shared infrastructure that:</p>
 <ul>